×

 If you have not spent a lot of time in Tanjong Pagar, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tanjong Pagar, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you are planning to stay in Singapore for a long period, buying a home could be a good investment.
 Property in Singapore, especially in prime locations like Tanjong Pagar, tends to appreciate over time.
 However, buying a home also comes with significant upfront costs, including a down payment, stamp duty, and legal fees.
 You would also be responsible for ongoing costs like property taxes, insurance, and maintenance.
 If you're not ready to commit to these expenses, or if you prefer the flexibility of being able to move easily, renting might be a better option for you.
 Renting in Tanjong Pagar gives you the flexibility to move around and try out different neighborhoods.
 It also allows you to avoid the large upfront costs associated with buying a home.
 However, you won't build equity as you would if you were paying off a mortgage, and you might have to deal with rent increases or the possibility of having to move if your landlord decides to sell the property.
 In conclusion, whether you should buy or rent a home in Tanjong Pagar depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's a decision that requires careful consideration and, ideally, advice from a financial advisor or real estate professional," said one expat in Tanjong Pagar.
+It's a decision that requires careful consideration and, ideally, advice from a financial advisor or real estate professional," said one expat who made the move to Tanjong Pagar.

 What cultural faux pas should I try to avoid making in Tanjong Pagar?